frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 Judas should have gone back to Jesus, who would have sheltered and comforted him in spite of his sin, just as he did with the repentant Peter.
 But instead, Judas went where he should not have gone: he went to those who were incapable of understanding, and, above all, who were unable to give him what he most needed. "'What is that to us?' they said to him.
 'See to it yourself'" (Matt.
 27:3-4).

-In spiritual direction, we encounter the Good Shepherd, who each week may just say a word, a phrase, a bit of encouragement, but often that\'s enough to help us to start over.
+In spiritual direction we encounter the Good Shepherd, who each week may just say a word, a phrase, a bit of encouragement, but often that\'s enough to help us to start over.
 He gives us the help we need to avoid getting lost and to get back on the right path if we have deviated from it in our progress toward Christ.

 We know that Our Holy Mother Mary will always show us the safe path that will lead to her Son.